azure-may/Algo-A-Day/README.md

 Algorithms are currently being provided in JavaScript but I may add a Python folder at a later date.

-If you would like to make a recommendation of an algorithm to add please leave a comment!
+If you would like to make a recommendation of an algorithm to add please send me a message!

 ### “Some beautiful paths can't be discovered without getting lost.”
 *Erol Ozan*